mohseenHamid/tsbc-challenge-1-mh-code-refactor/README.md

 ## Mock-Up

-The following image shows the web application's appearance:
-![The Horiseon webpage includes:
+The Horiseon webpage includes:
 - a header containing a page title + navigation bar
 - a cover image
-- a main body containing cards with text and images, at the bottom of the page.]
+- a main body containing cards with text and images
+- a footer containing copyright info

+The following image shows the web application's appearance:

 ## Credits